-2025 Player Eligibility List
+2026 Player Eligibility List

-Each Screener will submit a ranked list of 20 names (1 = most deserving) selected from the list below as their preliminary ballot.
+Each Screener will submit a ranked list of 20 names (1 = most deserving) selected from the list below as their preliminary ballot

-2025 Player Eligibility List
+2026 Player Eligibility List

-Chris Ahrens Michael Archer Yael Averbuch Aldo Balsano Kyle Beckerman Matt Besler Lori Chalupny Juan Cervantes Ricardo Clark Aurelien Collin Stephanie Lopez Cox Brad Davis Dwayne DeRosario Adriano Dos Santos Maurice Edu Brad Evans Benny Feilhaber Andrew Feld David Ferreira Kendall Fletcher Ryan Futagaki Giovanni Garcia Oscar Gil Fabian Johnson Keith Johnson Will Johnson Jermaine Jones Shalrie Joseph Natasha Kai
+Michael Archer Yael Averbuch Aldo Balsano Kyle Beckerman Tyler Bennett Matt Besler Bryce Boarman Geoff Cameron Ricardo Clark Stephanie Lopez Cox Jaelene Hinkle Daniels Brad Davis Dwayne DeRosario Adriano dos Santos Matt Ebv Maurice Edu Brad Evans Benny Feilhaber Andrew Feld Kendall Fletcher Ryan Futagaki David Garza Ashlyn Harris Tobin Heath Kevin Henslev Seth Jahn Fabian Johnson Keith Johnson Will Johnson Chris Jones Jermaine Jones Shalrie Joseph

-Robbie Keane Jason Leopoldo Carli Lloyd Chad Marshall Diana Matheson Javier Morales Justin Morrow Oguchi Onyewu Ike Opara Michael Parkhurst Ignacio Piatti Oscar Reyes Nick Rimando Amy Rodriguez Luis Robles Carlos Ruiz Angela Salem Gavin Sibayan Axel Sjoberg Jonathan Spector Lewie Valentine Jorge Villafana Kealia Ohai Watt Cat Reddick Whitehill Danny Williams Chris Wondolowski Bradley Wright-Phillips Beverly Goebel Yanez
+Natasha Kai Robbie Keane Sacha Kljestan Mike Lawson Jason Leopoldo Chad Marshall Diana Matheson Samantha Mewis Javier Morales Justin Morrow Lee Nguyen Oguchi Onyewu Ike Opara Heather O'Reilly Michael Orozco Yosef Osheyack Michael Parkhurst Ignacio Piatti Amy Rodriguez Luis Robles Carlos Ruiz Angela Salem Brek Shea Gavin Sibayan Jonathan Spector Lewie Valentine Diego Valeri Kealia Ohai Watt Danny Williams Chris Wondolowski Bradley Wright-Phillips Beverly Goebel Yanez

-2025 Players Eligibility List Overview
+2026 Players Eligibility List Overview

-This is the list of individuals eligible in the election that will choose Players to be inducted into the National Soccer Hall of Fame.
+This is the list of individuals eligible in the election that will choose Players to be inducted into the National Soccer Hall of Fame in 2026.
 This list is based on the criteria that were established by the Hall of Fame in March 1999 and modified in 2002, 2007, 2013, 2020 and other years.

-Criteria: To be eligible for the National Soccer Hall of Fame Player Ballot, an individual must have met No. 1 and either No. 2 or No. 3:
+Criteria: To be eligible for the National Soccer Hall of Fame Ballot, an individual must have met No. 1 and either No. 2 or No. 3:

-- 1. A player must have been retired^ for at least three full calendar years, but for no more than 10 full calendar years, prior to the year of induction. - 2.
-A player must have played at least 20 full international games for the United States Men's National Team, Women's National Team or Extended National Team (CP, Beach, Deaf, Futsal and Power). - 3.
-A player must have played at least five seasons in a United States first division professional league and been a postseason league all-star at least once.
-(Best XI)
+- 1) A player must have been retired for at least three full calendar years, but for no more than 10 full calendar years, prior to the year of induction. - 2) A player must have played at least 20 international games for the United States Men's National Team, the United States Women's National Team or one of the nine Extended National Teams (Men's and Women's Beach, Men's and Women's Futsal, Men's and Women's CP, Men's and Women's Deaf and Co-ed Power). - 3) A player must have played at least five seasons in a United States first-division professional league and been a postseason league all-star at least once.
+(Best XI).

-Unless subject to the Sunset Rule, players can appear on the Player Eligibility List for up to seven years (Years 4 through 10 after retirement).
-In the 11th year after retirement, Players move to the Veteran Eligibility List.
+Unless subject to the Sunset Rule, players can appear on the Players Eligibility List up to seven years (Years 4 through 10 after retirement).
+In the 11th year after retirement, Players move to the Veterans Eligibility List.

-The Sunset Rule: A player will be removed (sunset) from the Player Eligibility List if they do not receive any Screening Committee during the Preliminary Ballot.
-In order to remain on the Player Eligibility List, a player must appear on the ranked list of at least one member of the Screening Committee.
-Players that are 'sunset' from the Player Ballot regain eligibility in the 11th year after retirement when they can be considered for election as Veterans.
+The Sunset Rule: A player will be removed (sunsetted) from the Players Eligibility: List of they do not receive any Screening Committee votes during the Preliminary Ballot.
+In order to remain on the Players Eligibility List, a player must appear on the ranked list of at least one member of the Screening Committee.
+Players that are sunsetted from the Players Ballot regain eligibility in the 11th year after retirement, when they can be considered for election as Veterans.

-Since 1968, the United States' first-division professional leagues are: Major League Soccer (MLS), Women's United Soccer Association (WUSA), Women's Professional Soccer (WPS), National Women's Soccer League (NWSL) and the original North American Soccer League (NASL).
-Prior to 1968, the leagues recognized at this level are: American Soccer League, the North American Soccer Football League, the German-American Soccer League of New York, the National Soccer League of Chicago, the St. Louis Soccer League, the Keystone League of Western Pennsylvania, the Greater Los Angeles Soccer League, the San Francisco Soccer League and the National Association Foot Ball League.
+Since 1968, the United States first-division professional leagues are: Major League Soccer (MLS), the Women's United Soccer Association (WUSA), Women's Professional Soccer (WPS), the National Women's Soccer League (NWSL) and the original North American Soccer League (NASL).
+Prior to 1968, the leagues recognized at this level are: the American Soccer League, the North American Soccer Football League, the German-American Soccer League of New York, the National Soccer League of Chicago, the St. Louis Soccer League, the Keystone League of Western Pennsylvania, the Greater Los Angeles Soccer League, the San Francisco Soccer League and the National Association Foot Ball League.